bodo-ai/PyDough/documentation/usage.md

 This is column 'name' of collection 'nations'

-This term is singular with regards to the collection, meaning it can be placed in a CALC of a collection.
+This term is singular with regards to the collection, meaning it can be placed in a CALCULATE of a collection.
 For example, the following is valid:
-  TPCH.nations.WHERE(region.name == 'EUROPE')(name)
+  TPCH.nations.WHERE(region.name == 'EUROPE').CALCULATE(name)
 ```

 2. Calling `explain_term` on a sub-collection of a collection.